 As Locum Counsellor, Steve provides cover for our Counselling Service when Kym is unavailable (holidays etc), or for members who would prefer to speak with a male Counsellor.
 Contact details for Steve can be provided by contacting the AMEND office (proof of membership is required).

 Patient members outside of the UK should first contact Kym by email to arrange mutually convenient sessions in advance.
 Please bear time differences in mind.

 7 Secrets to Living Well with MEN

 Watch Kym’s presentation on emotional wellbeing from AMEND’s 2015 Annual Patient Information Day for lots of tips for coping with life with MEN.

 Coping Strategies for MEN Patients

-Podcasts to help you learn about and practice Mindfulness are available on our YouTube Channel (AMEND3).
+Our free-to-access podcasts will help you learn about and practice Mindfulness and are available on our YouTube Channel (AMEND3).